nes-lab/shepherd-tools/README.md

 ## Release-Procedure

+- if models were changed run all scripts in `/extra` to update pseudo-database
 - increase version number by executing ``bump2version``
 - install and run ``pre-commit`` for QA-Checks, see steps below
 - run unittests from both packages locally